yogeshiitm/Word-Cloud-Generator/README.md

-# Final Project of a Python Course offered by Google.
+### Python script to generates a "Word Cloud" from a Text File.
-This python script generates a "Word Cloud" from a Text File.
+This is the Final Project of a Course on Python offered by Google.